fdgbt/42_Corewar/README.md

 - The Assembler, a program to compile the champions in Bytes, following a determined format that is required by the Arena.
 - The Virtual Machine, the Arena that will handle the fight and display the status informations.

-This is a group project with 4 developers.

 ## Example

 ## Expected Result